 You can also receive 25% of your prior year’s cash rewards, up to $250, on the anniversary of opening your account.

 Currently, there is an introductory offer to earn $500 in cash back when you spend $3,000 in the first 90 days of opening your account.

 U.S. Bank Business Cash Rewards World Elite™ Mastercard®

 New cardholders will enjoy a promotional APR, after which the APR can range greatly.
 The balance transfer fee is 3% of the transaction amount with a $5 minimum.

 The card doesn’t offer any other significant perks but does not have an annual fee.

 What to consider before doing a balance transfer

-When done right, a balance transfer can save you hundreds, if not thousands, of dollars in interest.
+When done right, a business credit card balance transfer can save you hundreds, if not thousands, of dollars in interest.
 But if you’re not careful, it could end up costing you more.
-Here are some things to keep in mind before getting a balance transfer credit card:
+Here are some things to keep in mind before setting up a balance transfer:

-- Know the ongoing APR: For large balances, it may be impossible to pay off the entire debt before the 0% APR promotion ends.
-If you don’t finish it off in time, you’ll start to get hit with interest charges again on your next billing cycle.
-The lower that ongoing rate, the better.
+For large transferred balances, it may be impossible to pay off the entire credit card debt before the introductory APR promotion ends.
+If you don’t finish it off in time, you’ll get hit with interest charges again on your next billing cycle.
+The lower that rate after the intro offer, the better.